Best camera for TikTok: cameras and phones to make great videos

-TikTok is a broad, sprawling place these days, and people make all sorts of different types of videos using all manner of camera equipment.
-If you have aspirations beyond simply talking to the front camera of your phone, you may well find that a dedicated camera will do a much better job of capturing the footage you want than a smartphone.
+TikTok, of course, is a lot deeper and more varied than just people talking to the front cameras of their phones.
+You may well find that a dedicated camera will do a much better job of capturing the kind of footage you're after than a smartphone will.
 Many modern cameras are also well-optimised for filming vertically – a reflection of how TikTok has changed the game for video content.

-We've come up with a list of phones and cameras that represent the best value for TikTok right now, based on our testing and reviewing process.
-Once you're done here, check out the best LED light panels and best ring lights!
+On this list, I've aimed to balance a selection of phones and cameras that represent the best value for TikTok right now, based on DCW's testing and reviewing process – every camera on this list has been fully tested by our team.
+If you need more to complete your TikTok setup, check out the best LED light panels and best ring lights!

-The ultra-powerful Galaxy 24 Ultra is a big beast, but its high-quality camera and AI-powered features make it the best phone overall for TikTok creators.
+The ultra-powerful Galaxy 25 Ultra is a big beast, but its high-quality camera and new Pro Video mode make it the best phone overall for TikTok creators.

-Cheaper than its flagship rivals, Google's Pixel 8 makes for an economical and long-lasting choice, with AI-powered editing features and regular Android updates.
+Much cheaper than flagship rivals, Google's Pixel 8a makes for an economical and long-lasting choice, with AI-powered editing features and regular Android updates.

 If you're looking for an all-in-one camera for TikTok, the Sony ZV-1F is an ideal and fairly inexpensive choice, with features optimised for vloggers specifically.